Martin-Muraskovas/tech258_cloud/linux/readme.md

 `printenv`
 - Prints the current environment variables.

-`MYNAME=martin`
+`VARNAME=varvalue`
-- Assigns the value "martin" to the environment variable MYNAME.
+- Assigns the value "varvalue" to the environment variable VARNAME.

 `echo $MYNAME`
 - Prints the value of the MYNAME environment variable.